Dhubri district: Sites

-Modern-day Dhubri district was created on 1 July 1983 when it was split from Goalpara district.
+The modern-day Dhubri district was created on 1 July 1983 when it was split off from Goalpara district.

 Geography

 Dhubri district occupies an area of 2838 km2, comparatively equivalent to Russia's Zemlya Georga.

-Dhubri District is bounded both by interstate and international borders: West Bengal and Bangladesh in the west; Goalpara and Bogaigoan district of Assam and Garo Hills district of Meghalaya in the east; Kokrajhar district in the north; and Bangladesh and state of Meghalaya in the south.The district is located on the globe between 89.42 and 90.12 degree east longitude and 26.22 to 25.28 degree north latitude and situated at 30 meters above the sea level on an average.
+Dhubri District is bounded both by interstate and international borders: West Bengal and Bangladesh in the west; Goalpara and Bogaigoan district of Assam and Garo Hills district of Meghalaya in the east; Kokrajhar district in the north; and Bangladesh and state of Meghalaya in the south.
+The district is located on the globe between 89.42 and 90.12 degree east longitude and 26.22 to 25.28 degree north latitude and situated at 30 meters above the sea level on an average.
 General topography of Dhubri district is plain with patches of small hillocks like Tokorabandha, Dudhnath, Chandardinga, Boukuamari, Boropahar, Chakrasila, etc. All these are situated in the north eastern part of the district.
 Mighty river Brahmaputra is flowing through this district from east to west with its tributaries like Champabati, Gourang, Gadadhar, Gangadhar, Tipkai, Sankosh, Silai, Jinjiram, etc. The average annual rainfall of the district is 2,916 mm.

 Economy

 Dhubri District is primarily dependent on agricultural and forest products.
 The main source of income is paddy (both winter and autumn) with surplus production.
 Jute and mustard seed occupy the major share of cash crops.
 Wheat, maize, pulses and sugar cane are also grown moderately.
 From forest, mainly timber and bamboo add to the income, though boulders and sand are also available.
 Fish, milk, meat, and eggs have small contribution to the economy.
 Currently three tea gardens, whose contribution to the district economy is almost negligible, cover an area of 1362.33 hectares.
 Land revenue collection is minimal, whereas tax from check gates and excise duty occupy much of the government exchequer.
 Devoid of major industrial production, the district uses more funds for administration, development, and welfare works than it provides.

-Its rich natural wealth is yet to be explored and some believe that proper utilization of natural resources could provide a boost for the struggling economy.
+Its rich natural wealth is yet to be explored and some believe that proper utilisation of natural resources could provide a boost for the struggling economy.

 Some important production and earnings are given below:

 Future Prospect, Dhubri has the capability to become the economic hub of Assam, Recent development in Medical College proposal can be a game changer for Dhubri Dist.
 People can get good quality of health with many major facilities within the district.
 Industrial revolution would be a major pull over for increase the per capital in come of people in the state.
 Dhubri district is already equipped with road ways, water ways, rail ways and airport which can provide the base of logistic nad transportation.
-The dense population of Dhubri can help in low labor cost.
-The major need for raw materials can be fulfilled with Assam and neighboring states.
+The dense population of Dhubri can help in low labour cost.
+The major need for raw materials can be fulfilled with Assam and neighbouring states.
 People of Assam has a great prospect in future by investing in Dhubri Dist and can observe a great out come in future.